Skip to content Search

 Bartłomiej Twardowski

 Bartłomiej Twardowski is a research team leader at the IDEAS NCBR research institute and a researcher at the Computer Vision Center, Universitat Autònoma de Barcelona.
-He earned his Ph.D. in 2018, specializing in recommender systems and neural networks.
-Following his doctoral studies, he spent 1.5 years as an assistant professor in the AI group at Warsaw University of Technology before embarking on a post-doctoral program at the Computer Vision Center, UAB.
-With over 12 years of industry experience, including international giants like Zalando, Adform, Huawei, and Naspers Group (Allegro), Bartłomiej has also collaborated with startups on research projects, such as Sotrender and Scattered.
-His research portfolio encompasses a range of projects, from €40k to €1.4M, and he’s a Ramón y Cajal fellow.
-He boasts a prolific publication history in esteemed conferences like CVPR (2020, 2 papers), NeurIPS (2020), ICCV (2021, 2023), ICLR (2023), and ECIR (2021, 2023).
-Bartłomiej is also an active reviewer for renowned AI/ML conferences, including AAAI, CVPR, ECCV, ICCV, ICML, and NeurIPS.
-Currently, his research is centered on lifelong machine learning in computer vision, efficient neural network training, transferability and domain adaptation, alongside information retrieval and recommender systems.
+He earned his Ph.D. in 2018, focusing on recommender systems and neural networks.
+Following his doctoral studies, he served as an assistant professor at Warsaw University of Technology in the AI group for 1.5 years before deciding to join the Computer Vision Center, UAB, for a post-doctoral program.
+He has been actively involved in various research projects related to DL/NLP/ML (ranging from €40k to €1.4M).
+He is a Ramón y Cajal fellow.
+He has a wide industry experience (more than 15 years), including international companies, e.g., Zalando, Adform, Huawei, Naspers Group (Allegro), as well as helping startups with research projects (Sotrender, Scattered).
+Throughout his career, he has had the opportunity to publish papers in prestigious conferences such as CVPR (2020, 2 papers), NeurIPS (2020, 2023), ICCV (2021, 2023), ICLR (2023, 2024), and ECIR (2021, 2023).
+He is a member of ELLIS Society and serves as a reviewer for multiple AI/ML conferences, i.e., AAAI, CVPR, ECCV, ICCV, ICML, and NeurIPS.
+Currently, his research primarily focuses on lifelong machine learning in computer vision, efficient neural network training, transferability and domain adaptation, as well as information retrieval and recommender systems.

 Other research groups and teams